bhill7473/Heart_Disease/README.md

-# Heart Disease Prediction with Machine Learning
+# Cardiovascular Disease Prediction with Machine Learning

 This project explores a dataset containing health-related features of patients diagnosed with heart disease.
 The target variable, is an integer ranging from 0 (no heart disease) to 4 (highest severity), indicating the presence and level of the disease.
 The primary objective is to develop a machine learning model capable of predicting the level of heart disease based on the provided features.